Understanding Buddhism is not always easy. When traveling to Asia, it is good to understand some differences between the two major Buddhist sects.

 5 – Zen and Tibetan Buddhist Emphasize Different Things

 In Tibetan Buddhism, supernatural beings are prominent.
-Buddhas and Bodhisattvas abound, and as do other gods and spirits.
-Someone looking from the outside into Tibetan Buddhism may feel that Tibetan Buddhism is almost primitive; Tibetan Buddhism is actually very deep, with logical philosophies on life, death, rebirth, and existence.
+Buddhas and Bodhisattvas abound, as do other gods and spirits.
+Someone looking from the outside into Tibetan Buddhism may feel that Tibetan Buddhism is almost primitive; Tibetan Buddhism is very deep, with logical philosophies on life, death, rebirth, and existence.

 Tibetan Buddhism’s spiritual development and aim are to receive Buddhahood or enlighten oneself to help others achieve the same state of Buddhahood.